LIVE WITHOUT HARMING: BE CONSIDERATE

-Let us try not to harm or bother others, because the former is medium-level harm and the latter is low-intensity, but harm nonetheless.
+Let’s try not to harm or disturb others, because the former is medium-level harm and the latter is low-intensity, but harm nonetheless.

 1. HARMING